-6. Shift the Altitude Adjuster Bar into the correct slotted position.
+- 6. Shift the Altitude Adjuster Bar into the correct slotted position.
 Note that the re-positioning is done so quickly and easily that trial and error positioning is inconsequential.
-There is a degree scale on each Polar Fork with a corresponding indicator line on the back of the worm wheel housing to assist you.
-(See photo at right.)

-- 7. Note that the threaded rod has a rounded end.
+There is a degree scale on each Polar Fork with a corresponding indicator line on the beveled edge of the worm wheel housing to assist you.
+See photos above. - 7.
+Note that the threaded rod has a rounded end.
 Also observe that the underside of the R.A.
 Axis has an inset socket.
-When you loosen the Altitude Lock Knobs and lower the polar axis be sure that the rod comes to rest fully seated in this socket.
+When you loosen the Polar Axis Lock Knobs and lower the polar axis be sure that the rod comes to rest fully seated in this socket.
 A little wiggle of the adjuster knob will ensure its proper seating. - 8.
 Turn the Altitude Adjustment Knob to raise or lower the Polar Axis to your approximate observing latitude (note the previously mentioned altitude lines on the side).
-Tighten the altitude locking knobs with finger pressure only.
-You do not need to tighten with the hex key. - 9.
+Tighten the Polar Axis Lock Knobs with finger pressure only.
+You do not need to tighten with the hex key.

 Later, as you adjust the mount's altitude when polar aligning, you should always make the final adjustments pushing upwards.
-Additionally, the locking knobs should be increasingly tightened as the final adjustments are made.
+Additionally, the lock knobs should be increasingly tightened as the final adjustments are made.